In a Nutshell:

 Note that the chair weighs a hefty 220 pounds while supporting a maximum of 260 pounds of user weight.

 One final note before we leave this section concerns the chair’s maximum supported user weight.
-While there’s no formalized industry standard here, we find that the majority of the massage chairs on the market today support at least 300 pounds of user weight, with some offering support for significantly more than that.
+While there’s no formalized industry standard here, most massage chairs on the market today support at least 300 pounds of user weight, with some offering support for significantly more.
 This one doesn’t measure up on that front.

-Granted, it doesn’t miss the mark by much, and if you weigh less than 260 pounds, this isn’t something you’re even going to care about.
-Unfortunately, if you happen to weigh more, the limited amount of supported weight is going to make this model a total non-starter for you.
+Granted, it doesn’t miss the mark by much, and if you weigh less than 260 pounds, this isn’t something you’ll even care about.
+Unfortunately, if you happen to weigh more, the limited amount of supported weight will make this model a total non-starter for you.

 We consider this to be another average component of our review.
-The Otamic LE offers about what you’d expect in terms of massage options for a chair offered in its price range.
+The Otamic LE offers about what you’d expect regarding massage options for a chair in its price range.
 In terms of techniques, we find:

 This is strictly average fare.
 Almost every chair on the market today offers these options with slight variations.
-That’s not necessarily a bad thing, but it’s important to understand that nobody is going to buy this particular model because of the amazing massage techniques on offer.
+That’s not necessarily a bad thing, but it’s important to understand that nobody will buy this particular model because of the amazing massage techniques.

 The chair also has pre-programmed massage options, including:

-We are much more impressed by the pre-programmed massage options than we are with the techniques, as there are some genuine treasures to be found on this list.
-Make no mistake, all of the massage routines feel good, but the two with genuine therapeutic value are Thai and Deep Tissue.
+We are much more impressed by the pre-programmed massage options than the techniques, as there are some genuine treasures on this list.
+Make no mistake, all the massage routines feel good, but the two with genuine therapeutic value are Thai and Deep Tissue.

 Deep Tissue is exactly what you think it is.
-It’s an intense, vigorous massage routine designed to dig deep into tense muscle tension and relieve that tension.
-This is exactly what 3D massage tracks were built for, and Osaki makes excellent use of it here.
+It’s an intense, vigorous massage routine designed to dig deep into tense muscle tension and relieve it.
+This is exactly what 3D massage tracks were built for, and Osaki makes excellent use of them here.

-Thai is a very aggressive stretch routine that honestly might be too aggressive for some.
-It was designed to mimic the “adjustment” you get when you pay a visit to your local chiropractor’s office, and it does a really good job at that.
+Thai is a very aggressive stretch routine that might be too aggressive for some.
+It was designed to mimic the “adjustment” you get when you visit your local chiropractor’s office, and it does a really good job at that.

 Unfortunately, unless you suffer from chronic pain, it might do slightly too good a job, but if you’re in constant pain, this might wind up being your favorite aspect of the design.

-It gets better, though, because, in addition to offering some really good massage routines, this chair allows you to customize them via five different speeds and five different intensity levels.
-That means you can enjoy your favorite massage your way, anytime, day or night, and that’s pretty cool.
+It gets better, though, because, besides offering some really good massage routines, this chair allows you to customize them via five different speeds and five different intensity levels.
+That means you can enjoy your favorite massage anytime, day or night, and that’s pretty cool.

-If that wasn’t enough, the Osaki Otamic LE offers both spot and partial massage modes that allow you to target a specific area for a more focused massage.
+If that wasn’t enough, the Osaki Otamic LE offers spot and partial massage modes, which allow you to target a specific area for a more focused massage.

-Overall, then, this chair offers a solid number of massage options and customizations.
-So many, in fact, that we wish the Otamic LE also offered memory slots that would allow you to customize a massage and save your preferred settings for one-touch recall later, but sadly, that functionality is not available on this chair.
+Overall, this chair offers a solid number of massage options and customizations—so many, in fact, that we wish the Otamic LE also offered memory slots that would allow you to customize a massage and save your preferred settings for one-touch recall later.
+Sadly, that functionality is not available on this chair.

-Although there’s nothing wrong with Otamic’s airbag-based massage, it’s not one of the strong selling points of the chair.
-It sports a total of 30 airbags, which is a bit on the low side for a chair in its price range.
+Although there’s nothing wrong with Otamic’s airbag-based massage, it’s not one of the chair’s strong selling points.
+It sports 30 airbags, which is a bit low for a chair in its price range.

 That said, the Otamic makes excellent use of its thirty airbags, and you can adjust the intensity of the massage you get from them via five different settings on the remote.